-The following are after surgery instructions.
+The following are post surgery instructions for patients having a piece of hardware removed from their bodies.
+The procedure may be performed on an outpatient basis (discharged 4-6 hours after surgery) or you may be required to stay overnight in the hospital (discharged within 24 hours after surgery), depending on your individual circumstances.
 Please refer to this reference sheet, which should probably answer most of the questions you might have.
-If you have further questions that need immediate answering, contact us at our office: (970) 879-4612 or (877)-404-4612.
+If you have further questions that need immediate answering, contact us at our office.

 The sutures utilized in closing any wounds will be an absorbable type, and will not need to be removed unless you are told otherwise.
 The steristrips can be left on until they fall off or removed after 2 weeks.

 The sutures utilized in closing the wounds are nylon suture or stainless steel staples.
 We will remove these around 7-10 days after surgery.

 Swelling around the surgery site is NORMAL.
 Reducing the swelling as much as possible will improve comfort and mobility.
 The following will help to reduce swelling.
 For the first week when you go to bed, elevate your leg or arm.
 Avoid dependent position especially for leg surgery and elevate when up at least on a chair.
 The ice should be replaced every 2-3 hours for the first 24 hours.
 Protect the skin from direct contact with the ice pack.
 (Not necessary to change as often during sleep hours.)
 After the first 24 hours apply refreshed ice pack on the site, 3 or 4 times a day for 20-30 minutes.
 The ice and elevation may be helpful up to 1-2 weeks after surgery.
 If you feel the swelling is excessive you should call the office.